Retrieval Augmented Generation (RAG)#

 Reranking Documents#

-) casts a wide net and helps to ensure we don’t miss anything relevant in the collection, but it also injects a lot of less relevant information into the context, potentially confusing the model and increasing the token consumption.
-A small k
+Setting the right value for k can be challenging: Retrieving many documents (a large k) casts a wide net and helps to ensure we don’t miss anything relevant in the collection, but it also injects a lot of less relevant information into the context, potentially confusing the model and increasing the token consumption.
+A small k keeps the context focused and the response time low, but may miss important bits.
+Also, we are using similarity as a proxy for relevance, which may not necessarily be accurate.

 To deal with this issue, the concept of reranking is often applied: